 We know that your time is valuable and you can’t have your life put on hold.
 That’s why we begin every 200-amp upgrade with meticulous planning.
 While the entire process can take a few weeks, the actual power outage for the installation is typically just four to eight hours.
 We coordinate every step to minimize disruption to your daily routine.
 Our team maps out the project timeline, anticipates potential challenges, and ensures all materials are ready to go, creating an efficient workflow that gets your power back on as quickly as possible.

-We Handle the Permits and Scheduling
+Let Us Handle the Paperwork and Scheduling

 Navigating the paperwork and phone calls for an electrical upgrade can be a major headache.
 Local permits and utility company coordination often add weeks to a project timeline.
 At M.T.
 Ruhl, we take all of that off your plate.
 Our team manages the entire permitting process with your local municipality and schedules the necessary power disconnection and reconnection with the utility company.
 Because we regularly work across Chester, Montgomery, Bucks, and Delaware Counties, we are familiar with the specific requirements in your service area and can keep your project moving forward without unnecessary delays.